SirIdeas/sirAccordion/README.md

 ##**Changelog**

 ###V1.3.0
+*   **Breaking changes**
+    *   In order to remove the necessity of an isolated scope, this is the new way of declaring the directive `<div sir-accordion collection="{{sirAccordion.collection}}" config="sirAccordion.config"></div>`.
-*   Now the scope is not isolated, making it easier to use and allowing to use `ng-click` and other interactions directly in the template
+*   Now the scope is not isolated, making it easier to use and allowing to use `ng-click` and other interactions directly in the template.
-*   Removed the vertical aligment in .sir-accordion-header
+*   Removed the default vertical aligment in .sir-accordion-header.

 ###V1.2.6
 *   Fix automatically added ids not applying the way they should.